Convergent TV Advertising in 2025 - Basis Technologies

 As more and more viewers choose a bundle of streaming services over a bundle of cords, advertisers are following in kind, attempting to connect with audiences precisely where they’re consuming their TV content.

-• CTV ad spending, on the other hand, is forecast to surpass $30 billion in 2024—a 370+% increase from five years ago.
+• CTV ad spending, on the other hand, is forecast to grow to $46.89 billion by 2027—with 40% of US agency and marketing professionals reallocating spend from linear to CTV.

-• Subscription OTT ad spending (i.e., ads placed on platforms like YouTubeTV and Paramount+ and watched across a variety of internet-connected devices) is forecast to surpass $11 billion this year and account for 10.3% of all video ad spending.
+• Subscription OTT ad spending (i.e., ads placed on platforms like Hulu and Paramount+ and watched across a variety of internet-connected devices) was expected to surpass $11 billion last year and account for 10.3% of all video ad spending.

 Live Sports Advertising

 Across both linear and streaming, live sports advertising continues to be a powerhouse opportunity for advertisers looking to reach large and engaged audiences.
-And whereas live events used to be available only via cable/broadcast (think: the Super Bowl being broadcast live exclusively on CBS back in 2010), these events are increasingly being streamed simultaneously via connected TV and on OTT platforms (for instance, Super Bowl LVIII being broadcast on CBS, Nickelodeon, CBS.com and Paramount+).
-Some games are even being aired exclusively through these streaming services (see: Peacock’s exclusive NFL playoff game in January 2024 or the many NCAA sporting events that air on ESPN+).
+And where live events used to be available only via cable/broadcast (think: the Super Bowl being broadcast live exclusively on CBS back in 2010), these events are increasingly being streamed simultaneously via connected TV and on OTT platforms (for instance, Super Bowl LIX being broadcast on Fox, Tubi, and Fubo).
+Increasingly, games are even being aired exclusively through these streaming services (including NFL playoff games on Peacock and Prime Video, the Jake Paul vs. Mike Tyson fight on Netflix, an array of NCAA sporting events airing on ESPN+ and, soon, a large package of NBA and WNBA games set to stream on Prime Video).

 In the year ahead, linear will continue to be a majority of viewers’ go-to home for live sports—and, in turn, a great way for advertisers to engage broad and captivated audiences in real-time.
-And as viewers increasingly turn to streaming for sports and other live events, advertisers can experiment with targeting these audiences via tailored and contextually relevant ads, ensuring their message resonates during these high-impact moments wherever those viewers happen to be tuning in.
-With Disney, Fox and Warner Bros.
-Discovery having announced a new ad-tiered streaming bundle where viewers can access live sports content from ESPN, FOX Sports, TNT, and more, those digital opportunities will only continue to increase in the months ahead.
+But the traditional lines are getting blurrier, and as viewers increasingly turn to streaming for sports and other live events, advertisers can experiment with targeting these audiences via tailored and contextually relevant ads—ensuring their message resonates during these high-impact moments wherever those viewers happen to be tuning in.
+With the forthcoming launch of ESPN’s new streaming service, those digital opportunities will only continue to expand in the months ahead.

 New Streaming Inventory & Audiences

 Advertisers also have an array of new and emerging ad-supported tiers available to them on different OTT streaming platforms.
-Netflix’s ad-supported tier amassed 23 million monthly users less than two years after its launch, and Disney+ was sitting at just over 5 million ad tier subscribers in late 2023.
-Add in Amazon’s new ad-supported tier, and this all amounts to a significant amount of high-quality inventory that advertisers can use to connect with highly engaged audiences.
+Netflix’s ad-supported tier is up to 94 million subscribers, up from 70 million in just November, and Disney reports having 112 million users in the US watching ad-supported content across Disney+, Hulu, and ESPN+.
+Add in the fact that Amazon’s ad tier of Prime Video now reaches more than 130 million US customers, and this all amounts to a significant amount of high-quality inventory that advertisers can use to connect with highly engaged audiences.
 And, by tapping into this inventory via private marketplace deals (PMPs) and programmatic guaranteed, advertisers can align their ads with streaming content most likely to resonate with their unique audience.

 Interactive Content